GRAINS-Wheat and corn up over 20% in 2021, soybeans edge to third year of gains

 By Mark Weinraub and Naveen Thukral

-CHICAGO/SINGAPORE, Dec 31 (Reuters) - U.S. corn, wheat and soybean futures were set to post yearly gains, with strong demand and supply constraints in some key production areas of the globe underpinning the markets throughout 2021.
+CHICAGO/SINGAPORE, Dec 31 (Reuters) - U.S. corn, wheat and soybean futures posted yearly gains, with strong demand and supply constraints in some key production areas of the globe underpinning the markets throughout 2021.

-Corn futures Sv1, which have jumped 23.4% this year, have paced the grain markets, supported by increased feed usage by livestock as well as a rebound in the ethanol sector as drivers returned to the roads due to easing COVID-19 restrictions.
+Corn futures Sv1, which jumped 22.4% this year, paced the grain markets, supported by increased feed usage by livestock as well as a rebound in the ethanol sector as drivers returned to the roads due to easing COVID-19 restrictions.
 The corn market has risen for four years in a row.

-Wheat futures were up 20.6% for the year and were on track for their fifth straight yearly gain and their biggest since 2010.
-Crop problems in Australia and worries about export curbs in Russia have supported the wheat market throughout 2021.
+Wheat futures were up 20.3% for the year, their fifth straight yearly gain and their biggest since 2010.
+Crop problems in Australia and worries about export curbs in Russia have supported the wheat market through 2021.

-Soybean futures, which hit their highest level since 2012 in May, were up just 2.4% for the year, as a bumper harvest in the United States and good growing weather in Brazil have pressured prices during the fourth quarter.
+Soybean futures, which hit their highest level since 2012 in May, were up just 2.2% for the year, as a bumper harvest in the United States and good growing weather in Brazil pressured prices during the fourth quarter.

-Soybean and corn futures were firm on Friday in thin, technical-based trading following sharp declines a day earlier.
+Soybean futures were firm on Friday in thin, technical-based trading following sharp declines a day earlier.

 "The grains seemingly haven fallen far enough this week to more comfortable levels on the charts," Matt Zeller, director of market information at StoneX, said in a note to clients.

-Wheat futures were weaker, pressured by forecasts for rain and snow that will help boost soil moisture in the U.S. Plains, which will be beneficial to the dormant crop there.
+Wheat futures were under pressure from forecasts for rain and snow that will boost soil moisture in the U.S. Plains, which will be beneficial to the dormant crop there.

-(Reporting by Mark Weinraub in Chicago and Naveen Thukral in Singapore Editing by Vinay Dwivedi and Matthew Lewis)
+(Reporting by Mark Weinraub in Chicago and Naveen Thukral in Singapore Editing by Matthew Lewis and Chris Reese)

 ((mark.weinraub@thomsonreuters.com; +1 313 484 5282; Reuters Messaging: mark.weinraub.thomsonreuters.com@reuters.net))